Skip to content

 Male Factor Infertility Causes

-With the exception of a couple of problems (mumps as a teenager, vasectomy) men are actually fairly easy to fix if there is a problem with low sperm count, low sperm motility, or low sperm morphology.
+With the exception of a couple of problems (mumps as a teenager, vasectomy), men are actually fairly easy to fix if there is a problem with low sperm count, low sperm motility, or low sperm morphology.
 Up to 50% of fertility problems can be due to Male Factor Infertility.
 Read more…

-Stress-related Infertility
+Stress-related Infertility Causes

 Implantation Failure